Using this website

 What to do if you cannot access parts of this website

-If you need Parish Council information such as Meeting Agendas and Minutes, Budgets and other statutory parish records on this website in a different format such as accessible PDF or large print you should contact the Parish Clerk (email: firstname.lastname@example.org).
+If you need Parish Council information such as Meeting Agendas and Minutes, Budgets and other statutory parish records on this website in a different format such as large print you should contact the Parish Clerk (email: firstname.lastname@example.org).

 For other information on the web site you should contact the editor (email: email@example.com).

 We’ll consider your request and get back to you in 10 days.

 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
 If you find any problems that aren’t listed on this page or think we’re not meeting the requirements of the accessibility regulations, contact the Signpost website editor in the first instance (email: firstname.lastname@example.org).

 We aim to get back to you within 10 days.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the accessibility regulations.
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Contacting us by phone or visiting us in person